 Plastic Contact Eye Surgery

-An existing customer in the medical industry commissioned Syntec Optics to mold the second generation of components for their eye surgery kit, which consisted of 3 molded polystyrene lenses and 1 molded polycarbonate opaque part.
-Syntec Optics forged a solid relationship with the customer by successfully molding the first generation of parts for years while offering invaluable technical support throughout the life of the program.
+An existing customer in the medical industry commissioned Syntec Optics to mold the second generation of components for their eye surgery kit, which consisted of 3 molded polystyrene lenses and one molded polycarbonate opaque part.
+Syntec Optics forged a solid relationship with the customer by successfully molding the first generation of parts for years while offering invaluable technical support throughout the program’s life.
 Therefore, the customer had a good reason to trust us with the launch of their new product line.

-For more information on this project, or to learn more about our other products and services, please contact Syntec Optics.
+For more information on this project or to learn more about our other products and services, please get in touch with Syntec Optics.